ShifengCHENG-Laboratory/WWWG2B/README.md

 - Depth data visualization

 ---
+### 06.tagSNP_pipeline
+This directory contains scripts for selecting tagSNPs from a SNP matrix using HAPMAP data.
+These selected, minimal SNPs are capable of distinguishing between 1,000 samples and can be utilized for marker design.

+#### Key Features
+- TagSNP selection from SNP matrix
+- Utilizes HAPMAP data
+- Suitable for marker design in large datasets

+---

 Feel free to dive into each directory for more details on the individual codes and workflows.